docker/docs/docker-hub/domain-audit.md

 title: Domain audit
 ---

+> **Note**
+> Domain audit is currently in [Early Access](../release-lifecycle.md/#early-access-ea).

 Domain audit identifies uncaptured users.
 Uncaptured users are Docker users that have authenticated to Docker using an email address associated with one of your verified domains, but they're not a member of your organization in Docker.
 You can audit domains on organizations that are part of the Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see [Upgrade your subscription](../subscription/upgrade.md).

-Uncaptured users can pose a security threat to your environment because your organization's security settings aren't applied to the user's sessions who aren't part of your organization.
+Uncaptured users who access Docker Desktop in your environment may pose a security threat because your organization's security settings, like Image Access Management and Registry Access Management, aren't applied to a user's session.
 In addition, you won't have visibility into the activity of uncaptured users.
-Add uncaptured users to your organization to gain visibility into their activity and apply your organization's security settings.
+You can add uncaptured users to your organization to gain visibility into their activity and apply your organization's security settings.

-To ensure that only users in organization can access Docker Desktop in your environment, you can enforce sign-in.
-For more details about enforcing sign-in, see [Configure registry.json to enforce sign-in](../docker-hub/configure-sign-in.md).
-If you don't enforce sign-in, the following types of users may access Docker Desktop in your environment and domain audit won't identify them:
+Domain audit can't identify the following Docker users in your environment:
    * Users that access Docker Desktop without authenticating
    * Users that authenticate using an account that doesn't have an email address associated with one of your verified domains

+Although domain audit can't identify all Docker users in your environment, you can enforce sign-in to prevent unidentifiable users from accessing Docker Desktop in your environment.
+For more details about enforcing sign-in, see [Configure registry.json to enforce sign-in](../docker-hub/configure-sign-in.md).

 ## Audit your domains for uncaptured users